 SBA Express Loan

 SBA Express loans are designed to be faster than other SBA loans.
 You can’t get nearly as much money as you could from other SBA loan programs (the maximum loan size is $350,000), but they also have a turnaround of 36 hours.
-Again, that doesn’t include the time your lender takes―but SBA Express loans still offer the fastest way to get SBA funding.
+Again, that doesn’t include the time your lender takes―but SBA Express loans offer the fastest way to get SBA funding.

 If you don’t need a large loan, an SBA microloan might work for you.
 These loans come in smaller sizes than other SBA loans (even smaller than SBA Express loans), but that doesn’t make them much faster.
-Don’t be shocked if it takes a month or more to get your SBA microloan.
+So don’t be shocked if it takes a month or more to get your SBA microloan.

 SBA 504 loan

-You can use SBA 504 loans for equipment or for real estate.
+You can use SBA 504 loans for equipment or real estate.
 In either case, your 504 loan has to get approved by both the SBA and a local CDC (certified development company).
 That can make these loans take quite a while―easily a month or two.